Azure/Avere/src/terraform/providers/terraform-provider-avere/prereqs.md

 3. Review the [storage cache pre-reqs](../../examples/storagecache-rendering#pre-requisites)

+## Upgrade

+If you have downloaded a new provider to an existing project using the steps above, run `terraform init -upgrade` to pull in the new provider.

+## Devops Pipeline

 If you are building a DevOps pipeline, please see our pipeline page to learn how to [prepare a pipeline in multiple environments](../../examples/vfxt/pipeline).